WarpWing/blog/src/content/posts/quantum-thoughts.md

 ![image](https://github.com/user-attachments/assets/13e06717-5d6f-4784-9588-5c5fed2e4afa)

-Certainly!
-I've reviewed the text you provided and fixed issues that could cause double duplication in rendering, following the guide.
-Here is the corrected version:

----
 I recently had a lovely chat with Professor Matthew Ferland—though he prefers just Matt (My nickname for him is Matt-ematics).
 We discussed the notorious P versus NP problem, and he quipped that if someone ever proves P equals NP with a practical polynomial-time algorithm (like n^3 or lower), we might all need to find new careers—or at least find new puzzles to keep ourselves entertained.
 He explained that understanding P versus NP is crucial because it highlights why some problems are easy to verify but hard to solve, a concept that’s also applicable to how quantum computing can impact encryption.

 You see, classical encryption algorithms like RSA rely on problems that are believed to be hard to solve but easy to verify.
 Specifically, RSA is based on the difficulty of factoring large integers—a problem that is in the class NP, meaning that while a solution can be verified in polynomial time, finding that solution isn’t known to be achievable in polynomial time using classical algorithms.
 Matt pointed out that RSA doesn’t rely on an NP-hard problem; rather, it relies on a problem in NP (and more precisely, factoring is in BQP—Bounded-Error Quantum Polynomial time).
 This distinction is important because NP-hard problems are at least as hard as the hardest problems in NP and could be even harder.